iracooke/protk/README.md

     protk_setup.rb tpp omssa blast msgfplus pwiz
 ```

 By default protk will install tools and databases into `.protk` in your home directory.
 If this is not desirable you can change the protk root default by setting the environment variable `PROTK_INSTALL_DIR`.
-If you prefer to install the tools yourself protk will find them provided they are included in your `$PATH`.
+If you prefer to install the tools yourself protk will find them, provided they are included in your `$PATH`.
 Those executables will be used as a fallback if nothing is available under the `.protk` installation directory.
 A common source of errors when running the protk_setup script is missing dependencies.
 The setup script has been tested on ubuntu 12 with the following dependencies installed;

 ```
 	apt-get install build-essential autoconf automake git-core mercurial subversion pkg-config libc6-dev curl libxml2-dev openjdk-6-jre libbz2-dev libgd2-noxpm-dev unzip